TUDelft-CITG/pre-for-cem/book/contents/structures divided.md

 # Structures

 The civil engineering MSc-program requires prior knowledge of four subjects related to **structures**.
 Proficiency in these subjects is considered a prerequisite for admission.
-Each subject covers various topics, which are expected to be familiar to applicants.:
+Each subject covers various topics, which are expected to be familiar to applicants:

 ---